wq2021/Coursera_GenAI_LLM/Coursera_GenAI.md

 In the final layer, you typically have some type of **user interface** that the application will be consumed through, such as a website or a rest API.
 This layer is where you'll also include the **security components required for interacting with your application**.
 At a high level, this architecture stack represents the various components to consider as part of your generative AI applications.
 Your users, whether they are human end-users or other systems that access your application through its APIs, will interact with this entire stack.
 As you can see, the model is typically only one part of the story in building end-to-end generative AI applications.

 Frameworks like LangChain are making it possible to quickly build, deploy, and test LLM powered applications, and it's a very exciting time for developers.

+Prompt with one-shot example

+Q: The canteen consumed 45 bags of rice in January, 3 bags less in February compared to January and 2 bags less in March compared to February.
+How many bags of rice were consumed in March?

+Answer :

+Q :

+Answer : There were 7 pear trees, 12 apricot trees and 15 peach trees planted in the school.
+How many fruit trees are there now?